dnarb/team-uk-led/README.md

-# TEAM-UK
+# team-dash

-A data visualisation dashboard for the TEAM project - UK instance.
-Based on TEAM-Kenya interface developed by Maciej Ziarkowski
+A data visualisation dashboard for the Transport Energy Air pollution Model (TEAM).
+Based on TEAM-Kenya interface developed by Maciej Ziarkowski.

 ## Configuring the site